 Mary Immaculate College library homepage can be accessed here.

-Exams Results for Spring Semester 2019 will be available on Monday 17 June at 9 AM
+Exams Results for Annual Repeat and Summer Semester exams will be available on Friday, 6th September, 2019 at 9.00 AM

-Viewing of Scripts: Students must indicate if they wish to view their scripts by 4.30pm on Thursday 20th of June, 2019.
+Viewing of Scripts: Students must indicate if they wish to view their scripts by 4.30 pm on Friday 13th September, 2019.
 Students should use the URL below to complete and SUBMIT a viewing request form.
-Access to this link will be available as soon as results are released. https://micportal.mic.ul.ie/…/Viewing%20Reques…/NewForm.aspx
+Access to this link will be available as soon as results are released.

-- Arts Students Scripts will be available to be view in G06A
+- Arts Students Scripts will be available to be view in the Arts Office (RG1)

 Students will not be allowed to make notes or write on the scripts during the viewing process.
 Students may not be accompanied during the viewing process but will of course be overseen by a member of staff from the Education & Arts Offices.

-Grade Checks: Closing date for re-check requests is Friday 28th June, 2019 by 4.30 PM Recheck Fee: Standard module = €25.
+Grade Checks: Closing date for re-check requests is Friday 20th September, 2019 (To be submitted by 4.30 pm) Recheck Fee: Standard module = €25.
 Final Year Project is equivalent to 2 modules.

 Mediasite is a presentation tool that allows instructors to make live digital recordings of lectures or presentations.
 Students can view the presentation over the internet in real-time and/or can access the presentation for viewing at a later date.